 1.3 The Dimensions of Colour: Lightness

-Lightness, Value and Tone
+Lightness, Value, Greyscale Value and Tone

 Figure 1.3.1.
 A. Sunlight Sweet, Coogee (1890) by Arthur Streeton.
-B, value/ lightness and C, hue and chroma information.
+B, lightness/value information and C, hue and chroma information.

-Lightness: "brightness of an area judged relative to the brightness of a similarly illuminated area that appears to be white or highly transmitting" (CIE 2011, 17-680).
+Lightness: "brightness of an area judged relative to the brightness of a similarly illuminated area that appears to be white or highly transmitting" (CIE 2011, 17-680)